Tinabeautiful/Tiantian-Song-samples-of-work/README.md

 ## Practical Statistics Coursework
 This folder contains an example of one of the coursework from my Practical Statistics Course I undertook in December 2022.
 This coursework explores regression and goodness-of-fit tests for insurance data using R.

+## Fox Chases Rabbit Project
+This folder contains an example of one of the projects from my Problem Solving by Computer Course I undertook in November 2023.
+This project explores the dynamics between a fox and a rabbit by using differential equations modelling their positions with MATLAB.